kynetx/Fuse-API/docs/Using_the_JavaScript_SDK.md

 Note:

 - Agent, activity, and reason are free-form strings
-- If maintenance record is created from an alert, the activity and reason for the alert are transferred to the maintenance record by default.
+- If maintenance record is created from an alert or a valid alert reference is supplied, the activity and reason for the alert are transferred to the maintenance record by default.

 #### Updating a Maintenance Record Record